hughesj/rp-tooling-ibm-cloud/README.md

 Now we need something to use the metadata to provide the ingress service.
 This is usually handled by the platform Kubernetes is running in such as IBM Cloud, but we have been setting up Chirper in a free cluster.
 The free cluster has a single node and as such, isn't provided with an [Ingress service](https://console.bluemix.net/docs/containers/cs_ingress.html#ingress):
 > Ingress is available for standard clusters only and requires at least two worker nodes in the cluster to ensure high availability and that periodic updates are applied.

 So we're going to set up nginx to be the ingress service.
+In this case Lightbend's Orchestration for Kubernetes provides an example YAML Kubernetes configuration:

 ```
 kubectl apply -f https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/files/example-nginx-controller.yaml